awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 1. Save and close the `SamplePage.php` file\.

-1. Verify that your web server successfully connects to your RDS MySQL DB instance by opening a web browser and browsing to `http://EC2 instance endpoint/SamplePage.php`, for example: `http://ec2-55-122-41-31.us-west-2.compute.amazonaws.com/SamplePage.php`\.
+1. Verify that your web server successfully connects to your DB instance by opening a web browser and browsing to `http://EC2 instance endpoint/SamplePage.php`, for example: `http://ec2-55-122-41-31.us-west-2.compute.amazonaws.com/SamplePage.php`\.

-You can use `SamplePage.php` to add data to your RDS MySQL DB instance\.
+You can use `SamplePage.php` to add data to your DB instance\.
 The data that you add is then displayed on the page\.

-To make sure your RDS MySQL DB instance is as secure as possible, verify that sources outside of the VPC cannot connect to your RDS MySQL DB instance\.
+To make sure that your DB instance is as secure as possible, verify that sources outside of the VPC can't connect to your DB instance\.